Education

-Summary: React.js is the most in-demand framework used today for building web applications.
+React.js is the most in-demand framework used today for building web applications.
 It is simple to use and its declarative approach adds extra flexibility to UI development.
-Though the framework is robust and has few attack points, it is still vulnerable to security slips.
+Though the framework is robust and has few attack points, it's still vulnerable to security breaches if not implemented carefully.

 However, any vulnerability in the web app can give access to sensitive information to attackers and that's why it's essential to take necessary precautions while building a web application.